 DECEMBER 8: Aintree Pavilion Arena, Liverpool

 MIKE (speaking in 2007): The fun thing about music is that it involves the whole band and we create the music ourselves through each of our own characters – which makes what we do unique.
 The main thing is that we enjoy what we are doing.
 There is always a danger that by being inspired and trying to follow a certain formula to reach success can stop your success from continuing.
 You end up on the wrong side of the bus and can’t get on it.
-You have to do what you really like, enjoy the music you really like, and make music you really like.
+You have to do what you really like, enjoy the music you really like, and make music you really like and enjoy it and that’s what we do now.

 DECEMBER 10: Cardiff International Arena, Cardiff